-13.4 Subject to clause 13.5 below, the total liability which Inbox Insight shall owe to the Client and in respect of all claims howsoever arising pursuant to this agreement shall not exceed an amount equal to five hundred thousand pounds (£500,000).
+13.4 Subject to clause 13.5 below, the total liability which Inbox Insight shall owe to the Client and in respect of all claims howsoever arising pursuant to this Contract shall not exceed an amount equal to five hundred thousand pounds (£500,000).

-13.5 Without prejudice to the operation of Clause 13.4, where a breach of security by Inbox Insight occurs for which breach Inbox Insight is liable to compensate more than two customers, Inbox Insight’s total liability to the Customer in respect of all claims howsoever arising pursuant to this agreement out of that breach of security shall not exceed an amount equal to ten thousand pounds (£10,000).
-Where a claim is made by the Client and the underlying circumstances giving rise to the claim are the same or similar to circumstances which have caused more than twenty (20) other customers of Inbox Insight to bring a claim against Inbox Insight, the total liability which Inbox Insight shall owe to the Client and in respect of all claims howsoever arising pursuant to this agreement in respect of those or similar underlying circumstances shall not exceed an amount equal to ten thousand pounds (£10,000)].
+13.5 Without prejudice to the operation of Clause 13.4, where a breach of security by Inbox Insight occurs for which breach Inbox Insight is liable to compensate more than two customers, Inbox Insight’s total liability to the Customer in respect of all claims howsoever arising pursuant to this Contract out of that breach of security shall not exceed an amount equal to ten thousand pounds (£10,000).
+Where a claim is made by the Client and the underlying circumstances giving rise to the claim are the same or similar to circumstances which have caused more than twenty (20) other customers of Inbox Insight to bring a claim against Inbox Insight, the total liability which Inbox Insight shall owe to the Client and in respect of all claims howsoever arising pursuant to this Contract in respect of those or similar underlying circumstances shall not exceed an amount equal to ten thousand pounds (£10,000).

 13.6 Inbox Insight shall in no circumstances be liable to the Client for any pure economic loss, loss of profit, loss of business and like loss.
 Inbox Insight shall in no circumstances be liable to the Client for any indirect loss.